powsybl/powsybl-core/docs/grid_model/additional.md

 - the regulation value (either a current value in `A` or an active power value in `MW`)
 - the regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.
 - the target deadband, which defines a margin on the regulation so as to avoid an excessive update of controls
+- whether the phase tap changer can change tap positions onload or only offload

 The phase tap changer can always switch tap positions while loaded, which is not the case of the ratio tap changer described below.